Gay bashing

 Gay bashing is an attack, abuse, or assault committed against a person who is perceived by the aggressor to be gay, lesbian, bisexual, transgender or queer (LGBTQ+).
 It includes both violence against LGBTQ people and LGBTQ bullying.
 The term covers violence against and bullying of people who are LGBTQ, as well as non-LGBTQ people whom the attacker perceives to be LGBTQ.

-Physical gay bashings sometimes involve extreme violence or murder; the perpetrators’s actions being based on their perceptions or assumptions of the victim's sexual orientation, gender identity, or gender expression.
+Physical gay bashings sometimes involve extreme violence or murder, the perpetrators' actions being based on their perceptions or assumptions of the victim's sexual orientation, gender identity, or gender expression.

 LGBTQ youth are more likely to report bullying than non-LGBTQ youth, particularly in schools.
 Victims of LGBTQ bullying may feel unsafe, resulting in depression and anxiety, including increased rates of suicide and attempted suicide.
-LGBTQ students may try to pass as heterosexual to escape the bullying, leading to further stress and isolation from available supports.
+LGBTQ students may try to pass as heterosexual to escape the chance of being bullied, leading to further stress and isolation from available supports.
 Support organizations exist in many countries to prevent LGBTQ bullying and support victims.
 Some jurisdictions have passed legislation against LGBTQ bullying and harassment.